 An example of a risk parameter is that resolvers switch from UDP to TCP on a massive scale.
-This would require root servers to handle much more stateful connections than today for transporting the same amount of traffic, which increases the risk that they run out of resources.
-We believe this scenario is however unlikely to materialize in the near future because by far most DNS transactions use UDP as their transport protocol (see Figure 11).
+This would require root servers to handle many more stateful connections than today for the same amount of traffic, which increases the risk that they run out of resources.
+We believe this scenario is unlikely to materialize in the near future because by far most DNS transactions use UDP as their transport protocol (see Figure 11).

-In the longer term however, the current discussions in the IETF suggest that TCP transport might become more popular in the future.
-Similar considerations can be made about the DNS-over-HTTPS proposals, which are also being discussed within the IETF.
+Ongoing discussions in the IETF suggest that TCP transport might however become more popular in the future.
+Similar considerations can be made regarding the DNS-over-HTTPS proposals, which are also being discussed within the IETF.
 This also holds for the proposed Datagram Transport Layer Security (DTLS) protocol, which will likely require more resources as well.